monthly

 Resolution

-Continuous measurements are made using a Kipp & Zonen CNR4 net flux radiometer.
+• Continuous measurements are made using a Kipp & Zonen CNR4 net flux radiometer.
 It measures both downwelling and upwelling radiation in 2 wavelength bands which are common to many similar instruments.
 A shorter wavelength band measures radiation received from the sun.
 It encompasses the visible spectrum, together with near infrared and longer wavelength ultraviolet, over a wavelength range of approximately 0.29 - 2.8 µm.
 It shows a clear response to the day/night cycle.
 Clouds and other aerosols reduce the detected radiation.
 A longer wavelength band measures longer wavelength infrared radiation (approximately 4.5 - 32 µm) produced by emission from the atmosphere and earth's surface.
 It does not respond significantly to the day/night cycle but changes according to the time of year and degree of cloud cover.

-The UK hourly rainfall data describes the rainfall amount (and duration from tilting syphon gauges) during the hour (or hours) ending at the specified time.
+• The UK hourly rainfall data describes the rainfall amount (and duration from tilting syphon gauges) during the hour (or hours) ending at the specified time.
 The data also conatins precipitation amounts, however precipitation measured over 24 hours will not be stored.
 The data is collected by observation stations across the UK and transmitted within the following message types: NCM, AWSHRLY, DLY3208, SREW, SSER and WAHRAIN.
 The data spans from 1915 to present.

-This dataset contains ERA5 model level analysis parameter data.
+• This dataset contains ERA5 surface level forecast parameter data.
 ERA5 is the 5th generation reanalysis project from the European Centre for Medium-Range Weather Forecasts (ECWMF) - see linked documentation for further details.
 This dataset contains a limited selection of all available variables and have been converted to netCDF from the original GRIB files held on the ECMWF system.
 They have also been translated onto a regular latitude-longitude grid during the extraction process from the ECMWF holdings.
 For a fuller set of variables please see the linked Copernicus Data Store (CDS) data tool, linked to from this record.
-Surface level analysis and forecast data to complement this dataset are also available.
+Model and surface level analysis data to complement this dataset are also available.
 Data from a 10 member ensemble, run at lower spatial and temporal resolution, were also produced to provide an uncertainty estimate for the output from the single high resolution (hourly output at 31 km grid spacing) 'HRES' realisation producing data in this dataset.
 The ERA5 global atmospheric reanalysis of the covers 1979 to 2 months behind the present month.
 This follows on from the ERA-15, ERA-40 rand ERA-interim re-analysis projects.
 An initial release of ERA5 data (ERA5t) is made roughly 5 days behind the present date.
 These will be subsequently reviewed ahead of being released by ECMWF as quality assured data within 3 months.
 CEDA holds a 6 month rolling copy of the latest ERA5t data.
 See related datasets linked to from this record.
 However, for the period 2000-2006 the initial ERA5 release was found to suffer from stratospheric temperature biases and so new runs to address this issue were performed resulting in the ERA5.1 release (see linked datasets).
 Note, though, that Simmons et al. 2020 (technical memo 859) report that "ERA5.1 is very close to ERA5 in the lower and middle troposphere." but users of data from this period should read the technical memo 859 for further details.